MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ClientAccessRule.md

 You can enter multiple values separated by commas.
 Don't use quotation marks.

-**Note**: Please refer to the table in the beginning of this article to understand what authentication types may be used with what protocols.
+**Note**: Refer to the Description section to see which authentication types can be used with what protocols.

 ```yaml
 Type: MultiValuedProperty